Source code for jobflow_remote.jobs.batch

 """

-Terminate a job by removing the corresponding file from the running
+Set a job as run_finished by removing the corresponding file from the running

-directory and adding a new file in the terminated directory.
+directory and adding a new file in the "run_finished" directory.

 Parameters